bgplab/isis/docs/3-upcoming.md

 ## Getting Started

-Dual-Stack IS-IS Routing
-: * Enable IS-IS for IPv4 and IPv6
-  * Explore single-topology and multi-topology behavior

 Optimize IS-IS Adjacencies
 : * Change the IS-type to L2-only
   * Explain the difference between L1+L2 and L2-only adjacencies